nagadomi/nunif/iw3/README.md

 When specifying a directory with the `-o` option, it is automatically output as a filename with `{original_filename}_LRF.(png|mp4)`.

+## VR180 format

+When `--vr180` option is specified, the video is output in VR180 format (equirectangular).

+This is usually not recommended because of poor usability during playback.

+This is useful if your video player does not have the ability to play SBS 3D videos or if you want to post the video on Youtube.

 ## Trouble shooting

 ### Very flat foreground